 There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in.
-Since the natural habitat of birds is being reduced every year, assisting them with a safe structure to live in will help keep them alive and their numbers strong.
-A simple bird house with the right dimensions will provide birds with a safe place to dwell and keep their numbers strong.
-This helps their species to continue evolving even when disruptions occur.
+Since the natural habitat of birds is being reduced every year, assisting them with a simple wooden structure will provide various species with a safe place to dwell and keep their numbers strong.
+This aids in the evolution process even when disruptions occur.

-Yes, a basic structure that is designed just for birds can help them to live well and be happy.
-Think about the many disruptions that occur in our eco-system today, and a simple birdhouse can benefit our environment by offsetting those disruptions and tip the scales back in favor of avian life.
+Yes, a basic structure that is designed just for our avian friends can help them to live well and be happy.
+Think about the many disruptions that occur in our eco-system today, and a simple birdhouse can benefit our environment by offsetting those disruptions and tip the scales back in favor of avian wildlife.